- Bachelor of Arts

 Residency is defined as the number of quarters of study for which a student must be enrolled.
-In the MACP program, students must be enrolled for a minimum of ninety units and eight full- time quarters, or sixteen half-time quarters, or the equivalent.
+In the MACP program, students must be enrolled for a minimum of 90 units and 8 full- time quarters, or 16 half-time quarters, or the equivalent.
 Some of the coursework requirements are satisfied through weekend courses or may be completed online.
-A full-time quarter consists of 9-13 units.
+A full-time quarter consists of 10-15 units.
 All quarters of residency must be completed for graduation.

-Students also have options to pursue their MA in Clinical Psychology Degree with a Concentrations in Latino Mental Health (90 units) or, with a Concentration in Healthy Aging (95 units).
-The Program also offers a track for students interested in meeting qualifications for LPCC (Licensed Professional Clinical Counselor) licensure (90 units) or a Dual Track for MFT/LPCC (99 units).
-All of the Concentrations and Track options in the Program may be completed within eight full time quarters.
+Students also have options to pursue their Master’s in Clinical Psychology Degree with a concentration in Latino Mental Health (90 units) or in Healthy Aging (96 units).
+The Program also offers a track for students interested in meeting qualifications for Licensed Professional Clinical Counselor (LPCC) licensure (90 units) or a dual track for MFT/LPCC (99 units).
+All of the concentrations and track options in the Program may be completed within 8 full-time quarters, except the MFT/LPCC dual track is 9 full-time quarters.

 Students awarded the degree in Clinical Psychology from Antioch University meet the Board of Behavioral Sciences (BBS) curriculum requirements for licensure as Marriage and Family Therapists in the State of California.
 Students interested in licensure in a state other than California should contact that state’s professional licensing body for information on academic and clinical training requirements for licensure in that state.
 Although our accredited degree generally meets out-of-state requirements, most states have specific course or training requirements unique to that jurisdiction.